zeljkofilipin/filipin.eu/_posts/2021/2021-01-22-frankie-and-johnny.md

 Ukulele
 ![Yousician ukulele](/assets/frankie-and-johnny/yousician-ukulele.png "Yousician ukulele")

-You can also see the song at Yousician website ([all instruments](https://yousician.com/songs/guitar/frankie--johnny/558bd72e2968c42e0191caaa), [ukulele](https://yousician.com/songs/ukulele/frankie--johnny-uke-mix/56449095e8dec33a976ab725)).
+You can also see the song at Yousician site ([all instruments](https://yousician.com/songs/guitar/frankie--johnny/558bd72e2968c42e0191caaa), [ukulele](https://yousician.com/songs/ukulele/frankie--johnny-uke-mix/56449095e8dec33a976ab725)).
 I'm not sure why is ukulele separate.

 # Recording